-Coping with flight disruptions can be quite upsetting.
+Dealing with flight disruptions can be quite upsetting.
 However, the bright side is that the European Union has laws to help travelers when things get messed up.
-If you’re flying in the EU, it’s smart to know about these regulations.
-They can help you out if your flight goes off course.
+If you’re flying in the EU, it’s smart to be aware of these protections.
+They can help you out if your flight gets messed up.

 Passenger Rights under EU Regulation 261/2004

-When you’re flying in the European Union, rest assured that there’s aid available in the case of a flight disruption.
-EU laws guarantee airlines assist their passengers when things go wrong.
+When you’re flying in the EU, rest assured that there’s assistance available in the case of a flight disruption.
+EU laws ensure airlines assist their passengers when things go wrong.

 - Transportation to and from the hotel